CESSProject/doc-v2/README.md

 # 🗂 Introduction

 Welcome to **Cumulus Encrypted Storage System** (CESS) documentation portal.
-CESS is the first full-stack decentralized storage solution that support large-scale enterprises.
+CESS is a blockchain-powered decentralized storage and CDN infrastructure for web3, designed to support large-scale commercial enterprises.
+Offering the most optimal Web3 solution for storing and retrieving high-frequency dynamic data, CESS reshapes the value distribution and circulation of data assets whilst ensuring data sovereignty and complete user privacy.
+Our vision is to create a secure, transparent, and high-throughput decentralized value network.

 In this section, we provide a [high level overview on CESS](introduction/what-is-cess.md), its [technical highlight](introduction/technical-highlight.md), and [a few use cases](introduction/use-cases.md) on using CESS.